 - Accident reports.
 A gym, like other businesses, must record any accidents on its premises.
 You are entitled to ask for a copy of the report and should do so.
 It will help to confirm the date and location of your accident.

-- Medical evidence.
+- Medical proof.
 You should always have your injuries assessed by a medical professional.
 Following a trip to A&E, your GP surgery or a minor injuries unit, you could ask for a copy of any x-rays and medical records to show what injuries you were treated for.

 - Camera footage.
 If your gym is covered by CCTV cameras, you could ask for a copy of the footage.
 This won’t be retained forever so you should act quickly.

 - Witness information.
-Did anybody else see you get injured at the gym?
+Did anyone else see you get injured at the gym?
 If so, ask them for their details.
 If necessary, your solicitor could ask them to provide a statement to help clarify events later on.

 - Financial records.
 As part of your claim, you might be compensated for any costs or expenses you’ve incurred because of your injuries.
 Therefore, try to keep any receipts, bank statements or invoices that are relevant.